OctopusDeploy/docs/docs/key-concepts/projects/channels.md

 ## Managing Channels

-Channels are managed per project.
-Select the **Channels** menu item from the Project page.
+Channels are managed per project. Â Select the **Channels** menu item from the Project page.

 ![](/docs/images/3048999/3278456.png)